NVendrisse/P13-Python-OC-Lettings-FR/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-OC-Lettings documentation
+Documentation OC-Lettings
 =========================

-This documentation is about understanding how does the API behind the Orange County Website work
+Cette documentation a pour but de présenter les concepts de programmation de l'API derrière le site d'Orange County Holydays Home

 .. toctree::